-Few home appliances get as much of a workout as your garage door and its opener.
+Few home appliances get as much of a workout as your residential garage door and its opener.
 For many Americans, a garage door serves as a front door — the main entry for the entire family.
 Given how much your garage door is used, wouldn’t it be smart to proactively maintain it to enhance its performance and longevity?

 This is especially true in Arizona, where the dry climate can take a unique toll on garage doors and garage door openers.
 Follow these garage door maintenance tips for Arizona homeowners if you want to get the most from your investment: